rannerboy/corona-transition2/README.md

     shading = true, -- Applies a shading effect as the object rotates away shadingDarknessIntensity = 0.75, -- A value between 0-1.
 Default = 1.
 Requires shading=true.
     shadingBrightnessIntensity = 0.25, -- A value between 0-1.
 Default = 0.
 Requires shading=true.
+    static = false, -- Optional, default = false.
+Set to true to apply final rotation immediately without doing an actual transition.
+If static=true, params like time, iterations etcetera have no effect.
 })
 ```